 Upon selecting the File->Topographic->Download Tiles option, a dialog box will be displayed showing what map data (if any) you have.

 The dialog shows yellow dots where you have data downloaded, and dark gray dots where you do not.
 The red box identifies the area that will be downloaded should you choose to proceed.
 You can move and resize the red box by changing the center latitude and longitude parameters, and the radius parameter.

 You can also choose to download higher resolution (1-arc-second) topographic data.
 Currently, this data is only available for the United States and its territories.
 Note the higher-resolution data will take up approximately 9 times as much disk space as the default 3-arc-second data that is available world-wide, and will also take longer to render topographic information on the map.
-Choose this only if you have a need for such precision data (such as Search and Rescue operations).
+Choose this only if you have a need for such precision data (such as for Search and Rescue operations).